Techobytedigital/techobyte-blog/site/content/_index.md

 title = ''
 +++

-Welcome to Techcobyte, a blog about technology!
+Welcome to techobyte, a blog about technology!

-Techcobyte is a text-heavy blog built with [Hugo](https://gohugo.io).
+techobyte is a text-heavy blog built with [Hugo](https://gohugo.io).
 Find content like articles, guides & tutorials, code snippets, & more for topics like Linux, Windows, Docker, self-hosting, and other tech-centric topics.

-You can see the source for this site [on Github](https://github.com/redjax/techcobyte-blog).
+You can see the source for this site [on Github](https://github.com/redjax/techobyte-blog).

 ## Bits & Bytes